Unit VIII. Healing the Soul

 means we must think of the earth as a being who is alive, intelligent, conscious

-aspect is found in the sky: sun, moon, stars, galaxies, etc. Notice
+Father aspect is found in the sky: sun, moon, stars, galaxies, etc.

-how this division is similar to the Shiva-Shakti concept.
-The earth
+Notice how this division is similar to the Shiva-Shakti concept.

-is closer and more clearly matter than the sky and space, particularly space
+The earth is closer and more clearly matter than the sky and space, particularly

-which is apparently unmanifest.
-All creatures on earth are relatives
+space which is apparently unmanifest.
+All creatures on earth are

-as are all plants, minerals, etc. Everything is related to everything
+relatives as are all plants, minerals, etc. Everything is related

-else.
+to everything else.
 And all have souls.
-This view goes against the scientific
+This view goes against

 All of the entities on earth along with our ancestors and celestial guides